-It’s important to set up the drag knob at the start of fishing.
+Setting up the drag knob at the start of fishing is important.
 The type of drag knob depends on which kind of fish you’re going to catch.
 By turning on the drag knob, you can set it up to your requirements.

-If you set the drag too tight then the fish could break your line when it strikes.
+If you set the drag too tight, the fish could break your line when it strikes.
 Too loose and you will have trouble landing the fish.

 Cast the Lure